ajongsma/OSX_MediaCenter_MountainLion/README.md

 * A Remote

 Get a free account on  [Trakt.TV](http://http://trakt.tv).
 This makes it possible to:
-* Keep track of movie and tv series progress a scrobble mechanism.
+* Keep track of movie and tv series progress via a scrobble mechanism.
 * Mark movies within Trakt.TV which are automatically downloaded by CouchPotato
 * Etc.